LycoKodo/1831E/README.md

 ## About Us

-**Team 1831E** is a competitive robotics team focused on designing, building, and programming robots to excel in VEX Robotics competitions.
-We believe in collaboration, innovation, and pushing the boundaries of technology.
+**Team 1831E** is a currently active V5RC HS team based in **The King's School, Paramatta, Sydney Australia** competing in the VEX Robotics Competition 2024-2025 "High Stakes".

 ---